"My pitch is very simple, I'm Theresa May and I believe I'm the best person to be Prime Minister"

 Her commitment to the referendum result, to leave the single market allows us to deregulate businesses across the country and her promise to leave parts of the customs union positions the trade department to sign our own trade deals for the first time in almost 45 years.
 As opposed to Jeremy Corbyn who wanted to trigger Article 50 on June 24th without a plan to implement, Theresa May's path to drawing out the process and seeking stability is also commendable.

 She took office at a volatile time of great uncertainty yet by January FTSE100 was at a record high and British stocks were the best performing in Europe.
-Retail spending had surged upward, consumer borrowing has increased, living standards were at their highest, wages are growing faster than food prices, the employment figures continue to reach an all time high and despite widely held expectation in the final quarter of 2016 foreign direct investment rose to its highest level since 2014.
+Retail spending had surged upward, consumer borrowing has increased, living standards at their highest returning to pre-crash levels, wages are growing faster than food prices (at least before the referendum result), the employment figures continue to reach an all time high and despite widely held expectation in the final quarter of 2016 foreign direct investment rose to its highest level since 2014.

 Of course the Cameron-May government is far short of perfect.
 There are many things that I don't support, the bedroom tax, the Snooper's charters, the energy caps, the workers on company boards, the selling of UK arms exports to Saudi Arabia and their own foreign military escapade: the intervention in Libya to name but a few.
 But what's the realistic alternative to a Conservative majority?
 Some odd coalition between the far left, the nationalists in Scotland and the Liberal Democrats.